gaehlerm/SoftwareEngineering/README.md

 Slots fixes the available member variables.
 In this case, there are only the variables `price` and `weight` allowed.
 (Accidentally) adding other member variables to the `Apple` class is not possible anymore.

-### Abstract base classes and protocols
+### Abstract Base Classes and Protocols

-Though it is not required, I still recommend using abstract base classes (ABC), as done throughout this book.
+I still recommend using abstract base classes (ABC), alhough it is not required in Python.
 It makes the code slightly more readable as it defines the structure of the interface you are going to use and implement.
+And it also prevents you from making mistakes that might be nasty to track down.

-An alternative to abstract baseclasses are protocols.
-They are mostly equivalent, though protocols have some advantage when working with type hints.
-Tough this is a highly advanced topic and I cannot go into details here.
+An alternative to ABCs are Protocols, which were introduced in Python 3.8.
+They are mostly equivalent, though Protocols have some advantage when working with type hints.
+Though this is a highly advanced topic and I cannot go into details here.

 ## C++